Wagholi, Pune

 Wagholi is situated within the Pune Metropolitan in the Indian state of Maharashtra.
 Wagholi is historically kenned as the habitation of Maratha Warrior Sardar Pilajirao Changojirao Jadhavrao.
 Wagholi was added to the area under Pune Municipal Corporation in 2021.
 Wagheshwar temple is popular temple at Wagholi.
-The name Wagholi is derived from the local Marathi word "Wagh" meaning "tiger", and is connected to the temple of Wagheshwar which is located at the entrance to the mining complex 20 km north of Pune.
+The name Wagholi was derived from the local Marathi word "Wagh" meaning "tiger", and is connected to the temple of Wagheshwar which is located at the entrance to the mining complex 20 km north of Pune.